Programme Code

 Disclaimer

 The University is committed to upholding the educational quality and standard of the programmes it offers.
 The University, being funded by the University Grants Committee (UGC), is one of the nine self-accrediting institutions in Hong Kong.
 In addition, the quality of the educational experience in all programmes offered by the UGC-funded universities is subject to the quality assurance process administered by the Quality Assurance Council of the UGC.
-Individuals who wish to apply for qualification certification in Mainland China after graduation should contact the CSCSE website directly for updated details and confirmation.
-The certification in Mainland China is an independent process from the conferral of academic qualification in Hong Kong by the University.
-For the avoidance of doubt, no warranties are given in respect of individual graduate’s qualification certification or recognition in Mainland China or any other professional qualification or license outside Hong Kong.
+Individuals who wish to apply for qualification certification in Chinese Mainland after graduation should contact the CSCSE (website: https://zwfw.cscse.edu.cn/cscse/lxfwzxwsfwdt2020/xlxwrz32/index.html) directly for updated details and confirmation.
+The certification in Chinese Mainland is an independent process from the conferral of academic qualification in Hong Kong by the University.
+For the avoidance of doubt, no warranties are given in respect of individual graduate’s qualification certification or recognition in Chinese Mainland or any other professional qualification or license outside Hong Kong.

 In the event of inconsistency between information in English and Chinese versions or where an interpretation of the programme content is required, the decision of the University shall be final.